calm/eslint-plugin-react-intl/README.md

 * Spread operator by default is not allowed
   * Spread operator can't be evaluated by eslint's AST, so translations can't be guaranteed
 * `requireDescription` can optionally be set to require that all translations contain the description attribute
+* Use the `formatDefineMessages: true` option in order to also check the defineMessages declaration from react-intl
+  * *BE CAREFUL* - This assumes that defineMessages will always mean the react-intl method, so do not declare other defineMessages functions unless they maintain the same formatting as react-intl.

 ## Installation